What is Cetearyl Alcohol and what does it do in hair and skin products?

 How does Cetearyl Alcohol benefit hair and skin products?

 At Rustic Strength, we use cetearyl alcohol as an emollient in our products to help soften and smooth the hair and skin.
 It can also be used in cosmetics and as a lubricant.
-Other uses include stabilizing foam in a formula, increasing the foam capacity and changing the thickness of products.
+Other uses include stabilizing foam production in a formula, increasing the foam capacity and changing the thickness of products.

 Is Cetearyl Alcohol safe to use?
 Is it non-toxic?